HannesOberreiter/treatment-cost-austria/Readme.md

 ## LaTeX Template

-This thesis was typeset with \LaTeXe.
-It uses the \textit{Clean Thesis} style developed by Ricardo Langner.
-The design of the \textit{Clean Thesis} style is inspired by user guide documents from Apple Inc.
+This thesis was typeset with LaTeX.
+It uses the *Clean Thesis* style developed by Ricardo Langner.
+The design of the *Clean Thesis* style is inspired by user guide documents from Apple Inc.

 ## Shape Files